 a Musical Palindrome for Wind Ensemble

-*To be premiered by Jack Delaney and the Southern Methodist University Meadows Wind Ensemble in Fall 2019.
+*Premiered by the Southern Methodist University Meadows Wind Ensemble in October 2019.

 Duration: 7m / Grade 5